alexj136/HWhile/README.md

  - Brackets can be used to enforce a particular association
  - The grammar in the lecture slides requires us to write a variable at the end of our programs.
 The parser's grammar allows us to put an expression here, as well as a variable.
-This makes constant functions easier to write, e.g:
+This makes it possible to write constant functions, or functions that modify the returned value at the end of the program, easier to write, e.g:

        read X; Y := nil . nil; write Y

    can be written as

-       read X; ; write nil . nil
+       read X; X := X; write nil . nil

  - Integer literals can be used - the parser will convert them into the appropriate tree before execution